 Simply using talcum powder over a period of years is not enough to warrant the pursuit of damages through civil courts.
 However, if you or a loved one used talcum powder frequently and have recently been diagnosed with ovarian cancer, there may be a link.

 In 1971, researchers discovered that 75 percent of the ovarian cancer tumors they examined contained talc particles.
 A decade later, a Harvard study identified a 30 percent increased risk of ovarian cancer in women who routinely used talcum powder for feminine hygiene.
-Internal memos show Johnson & Johnson executives knew of the potential risk associated with their product as early as 1997, but felt the risk was too low to justify warnings or product discontinuation.
+Internal memos show Johnson & Johnson executives knew of the potential risk associated with their product as early as

 One theory is that the talc powders enter the female reproductive tract, where they cause an inflammatory response, thus making the growth of cancer cells more likely.